Video Game / Overgrowth

 with strong platforming

 elements.
-Like its predecessor it follows the adventures of Turner, the wandering warrior
+Like its predecessor, it follows the adventures of Turner, the vengeful widower

-The game is in alpha right now, with a new build (and a new demonstration video)
+The game is in beta right now, with a new build (and a new demonstration video)

 released around a month apart.
 It is also now on Steam

 Early Access, and for awhile was on the top 10 selling list.

 - Adaptation Explanation Extrication: In Lugaru, Turner takes the armor worn by Aspen after killing him, despite having ignored the similar suit of armor worn by a mook he killed earlier.
 This is because the armor the boss had was stolen from Turner in the first place.
 In the updated Lugaru campaign included with Overgrowth, Aspen's armor is not stated, implied, nor shown to be important at all.
 It doesn't even look different than any other armor.
 Turner takes it anyway without any explanation given.
 As a result, persons new to the Lugaru universe can be totally unaware that this moment had any meaning beyond a simple boost in power.

 - After the End: Concept art for Overgrowth (and the name) may hint at this.
 It shows lots of out-of-place ancient ruins overrun by nature, all clearly remnants of◊ heavily decayed modern architecture.
 Wolfire Games have decided to leave this possible backstory of the Lugaruverse open to interpretation by players.

 - Almost Lethal Weapons: Averted.
 Any weapon can and will kill, very quickly.

 - April Fools: The Wolfire team indulges in this day: